Willow Run Bomber Plant

 Little People at the Willow Run Bomber Plant

 World War One Aviator Eddie Rickenbacker meeting with Little People at Ford Motor Company's Willow Run Bomber Plant during WWII.
 Photo courtesy of TheHenryFord.
-I dressed as Rosie the Riveter today at the Orphan Car Show to benefit the Ypsilanti Automotive Heritage Museum (another treasure from Ypsilanti's distinguished industrial past.)
-And, as usual, I met… Continue reading Little People at the Willow Run Bomber Plant
+I visited the Orphan Car Show in Ypsilanti today (a benefit for the Ypsilanti Automotive Heritage Museum, another treasure from Ypsilanti's distinguished industrial past.)
+And, as usual, I met a lot… Continue reading Little People at the Willow Run Bomber Plant

 Rosie The Riveter, Video, Willow Run Bomber Plant